 As the Technical Director of the Samoan Fa'afafine association in Samoa,

-This is the first time Leo, Phineas and Ymania are sharing their personal journeys on Australian television and I'm grateful to have had the chance to get to know them in the process.
+This is the first time Leo, Phineas and Ymania are sharing their personal journeys on Australian television and I’m grateful having had the chance to get to know them in the process.
 I guess immersing myself in their community helped win their trust.
-I'm hopeful that broadcasting these stories will help dispel some of the myths and stereotypes about what is a complex and often misunderstood cultural phenomenon.
+I’m hopeful that broadcasting these stories will help dispel some of the myths and stereotypes about what is a complex and often misunderstood cultural phenomena.